-Praised by the Washington Post for her “clarion” voice with “a wealth of shades”, French and Canadian soprano Chloé Olivia Moore returned last season to Dayton Opera as Violetta in La traviata, and to the Bar Harbor Music Festival in her role debut as Fiordiligi in Così fan tutte.
-Her other recent performances include her role debut as as Liù in Turandot with both Dayton Opera and Cedar Rapids Opera Theatre, Nedda in I pagliacci with Dayton Opera, Donna Anna in Don Giovanni with Bar Harbor Music Festival, Beethoven’s Symphony No. 9 with both The Orchestra Now and the Rogue Valley Symphony, Dvorak’s Requiem with the St. George’s Choral Society, a concert of Viennese favorites with the Ocean City Pops, a recital with pianist Hector Acosta in the Festival del Pitic in Hermosillo, Mexico, a concert with Annapolis Opera, and her Kennedy Center debut in the “Art Song Discovery Series” with Vocal Arts DC.
+Praised by the Washington Post for her “clarion” voice with “a wealth of shades”, French and Canadian soprano Chloé Olivia Moore returned last season to Bar Harbor Music Festival for her first performances of Mimi in La bohéme, and will return to the festival this season as Rosalinde in Die Fledermaus.
+Other recent performances include Violetta in La traviata with Dayton Opera, her role debut as Fiordiligi in Così fan tutte with Bar Harbor Music Festival, her role debut as as Liù in Turandot with both Dayton Opera and Cedar Rapids Opera Theatre, Nedda in I pagliacci with Dayton Opera, Donna Anna in Don Giovanni with Bar Harbor Music Festival, Beethoven’s Symphony No. 9 with both The Orchestra Now and the Rogue Valley Symphony, Dvorak’s Requiem with the St. George’s Choral Society, a concert of Viennese favorites with the Ocean City Pops, a recital with pianist Hector Acosta in the Festival del Pitic in Hermosillo, Mexico, a concert with Annapolis Opera, and her Kennedy Center debut in the “Art Song Discovery Series” with Vocal Arts DC.

 On the concert stage, Ms. Moore has performed Rossini’s Stabat Mater, Poulenc’s Gloria, Mozart’s Requiem, and Beethoven’s Symphony No. 9 and Haydn’s Creation with the New Jersey Master Chorale.
 She also sang Haydn’s Creation with Symphony in C under the baton of Rossen Milanov, Mozart’s Requiem with the Church of the Redeemer Orchestra, and regularly performs as a guest artist with the Ocean City Pops.